fmi-basel/GUIFold/README.md

 ## Usage

-When the conda env is activated (conda activate /path/to/af-conda) or added to PATH/LD_LIBRARY_PATH/PYTHONPATH (see [Setup of a module file](#setup-of-a-module-file) you can start GUIFold by typing:<br/>
+When the conda env is activated (conda activate /path/to/af-conda) or added to PATH, LD_LIBRARY_PATH and PYTHONPATH (see [Setup of a module file](#setup-of-a-module-file) you can start GUIFold by typing:<br/>
 `afgui.py`

 To re-run an evaluation go to the job folder (where the FASTA sequence is stored) and type<br/>